moemawla/financial_tracker/README.md

 ## Overview

-The application is a web-based financial tracker.
+This application is a web-based financial tracker.
 The users can manage their income and expenses through the application to track their financials and make better decisions.

-Users will be able to perform the following:
+Users are able to perform the following:
 - sign-up.
 - login/logout.
-- edit profile and upload a profile picture.
+- edit profile and add/update address.
-- add/remove currencies.
-- manage income/expense records (create, view, update, delete).
+- manage income/expense transactions (create, view, update, delete).
+- add/remove multiple supporting images for each transaction.
-- view total balance (per currency).
+- view total balance and list of all transactions ordered by date.
-- view balance over a certain period (per currency).
-- exchange amount from one currency to another by providing an exchange rate (will remove the amount from the first currency and add the equivalent to the second currency).

-The Trello board for managing the implementation of the application is found here https://trello.com/b/kQt5HOLb/financial-tracker
+## Requirements

+You need the following:
+- Python3 must be installed.
+- Pip3 must be installed.
+- PostgreSQL must be installed.

 ## Installation steps

-    1- Make sure you have Python3, pip3 and virtualenv installed.
-    2- Clone the project from the Git repository (git clone https://github.com/moemawla/financial_tracker.git) 3- Go into the project folder (cd financial_tracker) 4- Create the virtual environment (virtualenv venv) 5- Activate the virtual environment (source venv/bin/activate) 6- Install the project requirements inside the the virtual environment (pip3 install -r requirements.txt)
+    1- Copy ".env.dist" to ".env" file.
+    2- Make sure you have a new database created in PostgreSQL with a user that has full access to it.
+    3- Set the database name, user and password in ".env" file.
+    4- Create a S3 bucket on AWS and create an IAM user that has programatic access to this bucket with permissions to read, write and delete objects from the bucket.
+    5- Set the bucket name and credentials in ".env" file.
+    6- run the script "install.sh" which will create the virtual environment, install dependencies, create the database tables and initialize the needed data.
+    7- Run the following command to fire up the flask web server: "cd financial_tracker & flask run"

+## Pages and functionalities